Divorce / Separation

 Do both spouses need to sign to sell a matrimonial home in Canada?

-Yes — for married spouses.
-In Ontario, section 21 of the Family Law Act requires both spouses to consent to the sale or encumbrance of a matrimonial home, even if only one is on title.
-In Alberta, the Dower Act requires the non-titled married spouse's written, witnessed consent to dispose of the homestead.
-The only ways around this are a separation agreement in which the non-consenting spouse has waived the right, or a court order dispensing with consent (section 23 of the Ontario FLA, or the equivalent in Alberta).
+For married spouses, generally yes.
+In Ontario, the Family Law Act requires both spouses to consent to the sale of a matrimonial home even if only one is on title; in Alberta, the Dower Act requires the non-titled married spouse's written consent to dispose of the homestead.
+A separation agreement or court order can change this.
+We close through a real estate lawyer who confirms what consents your specific sale needs — and a family lawyer can advise on your file.

 Can I sell the matrimonial home before our divorce is finalized?

 Yes — many homes sell during the separation, well before the divorce judgment.
-What is required is both spouses' consent (or a court order in lieu of consent) and a real estate lawyer who will handle the closing.
-Selling earlier in the file usually reduces holding costs (mortgage interest, taxes, utilities, maintenance) the spouses are sharing and produces a cleaner balance sheet for the eventual settlement.
+What's required is both spouses' consent (or a court order in lieu of consent) and a real estate lawyer to handle the closing.
+Selling earlier usually reduces the holding costs the spouses are sharing and produces a cleaner balance sheet for the eventual settlement.

 Can I close the sale of the matrimonial home from out of province?

 Yes.
-Closing documents can be signed remotely with a notary in your province or via video commissioning where the closing lawyer's protocol allows it.
-Independent Legal Advice can also be obtained remotely.
-The transaction still closes through a licensed Alberta or Ontario real estate lawyer, who handles title, the funds transfer, and the trust arrangement for the net proceeds.
+Closing documents can be signed remotely with a notary in your province or via video commissioning where the closing lawyer's protocol allows it, and Independent Legal Advice can be obtained remotely too.
+The transaction still closes through a licensed Alberta or Ontario real estate lawyer who handles title, the funds transfer, and the trust arrangement for the net proceeds.

 Get a Written Cash Offer